Lymphoma: Cancer of the Lymphatic System

 Blood Tests

-Blood tests can be used to check for signs of lymphoma, such as an elevated white blood cell count or abnormal blood proteins.
+Blood tests check for lymphoma signs, like elevated white blood cell count or abnormal blood proteins.

 Imaging Tests